Philosophy and Economics

 No special qualifications are required, just a willingness to have a go at whatever is heard and understood.
 However, those versed in academic philosophy can also find this practical approach to living philosophically very interesting.
 Students are asked each week to try out for themselves the concepts presented and to discuss them the following week.
 Each session evolves according to the questions of the students

 The Peterborough foundation course in Practical Philosophy is divided into three themed 10 week foundation terms each year.
-It is on Tuesday mornings.
-See Next Course for times, prices and venues.
+It is on Wednesday evenings from 7:15 to 9:30.
+Starting 1st May

 Autumn – Philosophy and Love

-The aim is to develop our sense of perspective and to experience directly philosophy’s richness and practical value in daily life, expanding our appreciation of ourselves and enjoyment of the world around us.
+The aim is to develop our sense of perspective and to experience directly philosophy’s richness and practical value in making daily life awesome, expanding our appreciation of ourselves and enjoyment of the world around us.